apple/swift-protobuf-plugin/README.md

 And of course, you can define your own Swift extensions to the generated `MyLibrary` struct to augment it with additional custom capabilities.

+Best of all, you can take the same `DataModel.proto` file and generate Java, C++, Python, or Objective-C for use on other platforms.
+Those platforms can all then exchange serialized data in binary or JSON forms, with no additional effort on your part.

 # Generated Code

 The following describes how each construct in a `.proto` file gets translated into Swift language constructs: